 Lab’s cutting-edge technology to foster digital inclusion for students

-October 7, 2021 – Students and teachers at Olmsted Academy North will get hands-on experience with next-generation technology at the school’s new Verizon Innovative Learning Lab.
+December 2, 2021 – Students and teachers at W.E.B.
+DuBois Academy will get hands-on experience with next-generation technology at the school’s new Verizon Innovative Learning Lab.
 The lab will feature augmented and virtual reality (AR/VR) equipment, 3D printers, robotics and artificial intelligence (AI), giving students fun, experiential learning opportunities.

-Verizon’s partners, Heart of America and J. Orin Edson Entrepreneurship + Innovation Institute at Arizona State University, helped design Olmsted Academy North’s state-of-the-art space for the lab and will train teachers on using the emerging technology as part of the curriculum, respectively.
+Verizon’s partners, Heart of America and the J. Orin Edson Entrepreneurship + Innovation Institute at Arizona State University, helped design W.E.B DuBois Academy’s state-of-the-art space for the lab and will train teachers on using the emerging technology as part of the curriculum, respectively.